DoudouLinux DoudouLinux

 The procedure is exactly the same as for USB keys because all these devices are detected as storage devices whatever the technology involved.
 Please note however that if you would like to start DoudouLinux from within a flash card inserted in a card reader itself being integrated in your computer, success is not certain.
 Trials performed with two netbooks from different brands were not conclusive [3].
 On the contrary trials on a more standard laptop computer did succeed.

-Checking downloaded ISO files and disk images
+Checking downloaded ISO files

 $ sha1sum doudoulinux-2010-05-ar.img